-This Lecturer position in the Department of Audiology and Speech Pathology will contribute to academic teaching in the Master of Speech Pathology Course at The University of Melbourne.
-The candidate will be responsible for co-ordination and delivery of subjects within the teaching program under the supervision of the Lead of Teaching in Speech Pathology.
+This position in the Department of Audiology and Speech Pathology will contribute to academic teaching in the Master of Speech Pathology Course at The University of Melbourne.

-The chosen candidate will contribute to teaching excellence in the field of Speech Pathology and actively contribute to the postgraduate coursework in speech pathology within the Department of Audiology and Speech Pathology in conjunction with other senior academic staff.
+The chosen candidate will contribute to teaching and research excellence in the field of Speech Pathology and actively contribute to the postgraduate coursework in speech pathology within the Department of Audiology and Speech Pathology in conjunction with senior academic staff.

 The candidate will be PhD qualified with eligibility for membership with Speech Pathology Australia.
 Previous experience in teaching is essential, with the flexibility to participate in and teach a broad range of subjects, while maintaining clinical currency and an understanding of trends and issues in Speech Pathology.
-A promising research profile is also highly desirable.
+A promising research profile and is also highly desirable.

 The position is based in modern facilities, located centrally in Melbourne, on Swanston Street.
-As a member of the Melbourne School of Health Science's academic team, the candidate will be required to support the broad ethos of the School and the School's compliance with University policies and procedures, including environmental health and safety.
+As a member of the Melbourne School of Health Science's academic team, the candidate will be expected to support the broad ethos of the School and the School's compliance with University policies and procedures, including environmental health and safety.